What Is the Aristotle Contest?

 Instructions

 Three questions are posted for this year’s contest; contestants must choose only one.
-The questions for the 2024 contest were:
+The questions for the 2025 contest are:

 Contestants are not required, encouraged, or expected to do any reading or research beyond reading the chosen question.
 If contestants choose to use ideas from other sources they will not be penalized for doing so, provided the sources are properly identified.
 The top ten entries will undergo a plagiarism check.